lpcorcos/lpcorcos.github.io/_posts/2025/2025-02-24-Open_an_IRA.md

 ---

-This post will teach you how to open a Roth IRA and invest in the S&P 500, an important step to save for retirement!
+This post will teach you how to open a Roth IRA and invest in the S&P 500, an important step to save for retirement.
+This may be my most important post!

 <div style="text-align: center">
 <iframe src="https://docs.google.com/document/d/e/2PACX-1vSbhNZWE6IK4UFC5USN1fiMLhmOgDAHVDTvSoRc7xSSB7HKx6SBVczaZSoVd6BAHeJQBptEsoO7aekr/pub?embedded=true" width="800" height="800"></iframe>